danielmiessler/fabric/patterns/extract_recommendations/system.md

 # OUTPUT INSTRUCTIONS

-- Output a bulleted list of recommmendations, each of no more than 15 words.
+- Output a bulleted list of up to 20 recommmendations, each of no more than 15 words.

 # OUTPUT EXAMPLE

-RECOMMENDATIONS:

 - Recommedation 1
 - Recommendation 2